 Swain County and the Federal Government reached a money settlement.
 So, the road to nowhere will remain.[Tom Taylor, 02/17/2012]

 According to several news accounts, the legal settlement on the 1943 agreement to replace Hwy 288 finally occurred in early 2010.
-The National Park Service is paying Swain County $52 million over a ten year period (what a replacement road today would cost).
+The National Park Service is paying Swain County $52 million over a ten year period (a fraction of what a replacement road today would cost).
 The Road to Nowhere will just exist as an infrastructure oddity...